Monisha28/Automated-Attendance-System/README.md

    # AUTOMATED ATTENDANCE USING FACE RECOGNITION

- ## Using python libraries

-* The aim of the project is to create a system that marks attendance using facial recognition technology in classrooms and storing the record efficiently in excel sheets.
+* A python script that recognises faces and mark attendance for the recognised faces in an excel sheet.

-* The attendance of the student was updated to the Excel sheet with a current timestamp after student's face has been recognized.
+* Each time the attendance will be updated with a current timestamp and also month-wise new sheets will be created.

+## You need following libraries pre-installed on your system:
+1.face_recognition
+2.Opencv
+3.openpyxl
+4.datetime
+5.numpy